MaxwellLowry/PipeGen/README.md

 This project is a basic exploration of computational design, demonstrating how complex geometries can be generated without standard CAD tools.

+Running the Code

+To run this project yourself, you will need:
+PicoGK – the core geometry kernel for generating the pipe models.
+ShapeKernel – included with PicoGK for voxel and lattice operations.
+Clone the repository, add PicoGK and ShapeKernel references to your project in Visual Studio, and then build and run Program.cs.

 Resources

 This project relied on several resources: